Clemson-DPA/dpa-pipe/README.rst

 **The primary goals of this project are to:**

-* provide students exposure to a professional quality pipeline that best approximate what they will encounter in the workforce
+* provide students exposure to a professional quality pipeline that best approximates what they will encounter in the workforce
-* allow for collaboration in multiple locations simultaneously
+* support multi-site workflows
 * create a teaching platform for students to learn python and other production support technologies
 * expose DPA to possible outreach opportunities with industry collaborators
 * expose pipeline and workflow concepts to undergraduate programs that may feed interested students into DPA

 **Features of the framework include:**

 * No assumptions made about the type of work being done, the type of data being shared, or the content creation software being used
-* Designed to support multiple locations
 * Flexible, adaptable project hierarchy
 * Consistent toolsets and workflows for any/all production stages
 * Integrated asset management system